joakimk/docker_services/README.md

 ## What is this?

-A tool to install and run multiple versions of services like redis or postgres on the same computer without having port collisions using docker.
+A tool to install and run multiple versions of services like redis or postgres on the same computer without having port collisions by using docker.

 ## Motivation